pieces-app/plugin_sublime/README.md

 ### Shareable Link

 Ever wanted to share a code snippet effortlessly?
 Select the code, right-click to open the context menu, and choose `Pieces > Generate shareable link`.
 You can also share a saved material by opening it and clicking the **Share** button.
 Sharing has never been simpler!

-### Right Click to Add an Asset

-Saving a new snippet in Pieces is a breeze!
-Just select the code you want to save, right-click to open the context menu, and choose `Pieces > Save to Pieces`.
-Your code is now safely stored!

-### Copilot Ask

-Need some help from Copilot?
-Whether it's commenting, fixing a bug, or adding a docstring, just select the code, right-click to open the context menu, and choose `Pieces > Ask Copilot`.
-Let Copilot do the heavy lifting for you!

-### Open a Copilot Conversation

-Ever wished for a personal coding assistant?
-Look no further!
-With Pieces Copilot, you can have an AI-powered assistant right at your fingertips.
-Simply open the command palette and select `Pieces: Copilot`.
-From there, you can ask anything whether it's for coding help, debugging, or even generating snippets to save to Pieces with some clicks.

 ### Change the LLM Model